 In the USA, there are no specific data protection laws at the federal level regarding sports.
 However, various states have enacted data protection and security laws that protect personally identifiable information.
-The California Privacy Rights Act (which became effective on 1 July 2023 and amended the pre-existing California Consumer Privacy Act) is currently the most extensive consumer data privacy law in the US and is modelled in part on concepts included in the GDPR.
-In addition, all 50 states have data breach-reporting laws, which require formal notice to be given to consumers impacted by data breaches that compromise their personal data.
+The 2023 California Privacy Rights Act which amended the pre-existing California Consumer Privacy Act, is currently the most extensive consumer data privacy law in the US and is modelled in part on concepts included in the GDPR.
+Many other states have since enacted or are in the process of enacting their own data privacy and security laws.
+In addition, all 50 states have data breach-reporting laws, which require formal notice to be given to persons impacted by data breaches that compromise their personal data.

 There have been multiple cyber-attacks on sports leagues and teams, which remain vulnerable.
 For example, in 2021, Major League Baseball's computer system was hacked.
-In 2022, a major ransomware attack hit the San Francisco 49's NFL football franchise, targeting financial information.
+In 2022, a major ransomware attack hit the San Francisco 49ers' NFL football franchise, targeting financial information.